joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 partof: REQ-suppress_mutants
 ###

-The plugin shall **not** count suppressed mutants as killed when calculating the mutation score.
+The plugin shall count alive, suppressed mutants as equivalent when calculating the mutation score.

+## Note

+The formula for the mutation score is `killed / (total - equivalent)`.

 ## Why?

 Previously the suppressed mutants where counted as killed.
-After discussing the matter we changed direction.
+After discussing the matter we revised the decision.
 This is because a suppressed mutant is an *unproductive* mutant.

 An *unproductive* mutant encompasses two things.
 It is either: